Signed in as:

 In 1970, after much searching, my folks found a home in this sweet beach town of Pacific Palisades.

-This home would be our place of laughter and happiness, music and cooking and also high school heartache and of course, getting grounded.
+This home would be our place of laughter and happiness, music and cooking, and also high school heartache and of course, getting grounded.

-I loved that that home was always there, long after I had moved away.
-I could return and visit with the new owner of the house or go to the Palisades Parade or to a friends parents house when that friend had come into town for the holidays.
+I loved that that “home” was always there, long after I had moved away.
+I could return and visit with the new owner of the house or go to the Palisades Parade or to a friend’s parents’ house when that friend had come into town for the holidays.

 That house I grew up in is gone now and I felt lost.

-But, when I heard that my fellow Palisadians were putting together a nonprofit that would serve our community, I immediately said “sign me up“.
+But, when I heard that my fellow Palisadians were putting together a nonprofit that would serve our community, I immediately said “sign me up.”

 It is my honor and blessing to be a part of this, and to provide for all of those who’ve been affected by these fires.
 Whether you’ve lost your home, know of somebody who has, or have just been overwhelmed by how cruel and heartbreaking all of this has been, we hope to help you through.

-While a lot of people are moving out of state. i’m moving back to use my experience in rebuilding the Palisades and Southern California.
+While a lot of people are moving out of state.
+I’m moving back to use my experience in rebuilding the Palisades and Southern California.

-Patrick and family are our honorary POD members.
 "Pacific Palisades," and "Patrick," are synonymous with each other.

 Patrick and his son P.J., promise to rebuild.